NoriSte/ui-testing-best-practices/sections/advanced/test-flake.md

 ### One Paragraph Explainer

 Tests must produce consistent results every time.
-Repeatable pipeline execution results is the quorum.
+Repeatable pipeline execution results are the quorum.
 If a test cannot produce reliable results, it reduces confidence in the tests and requires maintenance which reduces all value.
-In these cases it may be best to manually test the functionality.
+In these cases, it may be best to manually test the functionality.

-Check out [Google Testing Blog: Where do our flaky tests come from](https://testing.googleblog.com/2017/04/where-do-our-flaky-tests-come-from.html) and ask yourself these questions:
+And ask yourself these questions:

 * How do you address Test Flake and ensure test-confidence through growing pains?
 * How do you address false-negatives with the pipeline, infrastructure, shared resources and not having control?